7 Unique Georgia New Year's Eve Events

 The Possum Drop in Tallapoosa

 About 45 minutes west of Atlanta on I-20, you’ll find the town of Tallapoosa, formally known as Possum Snout.
 Tallapoosa rings in the New Year by dropping a stuffed possum named Spencer.
-Stay for the weekend and enjoy two full days of activities, including a Kids Zone, live bands, concessions and even a Possum King and Queen!
+Enjoy a Kids Zone, live bands, concessions and even a Possum King and Queen!

 New Year's Eve Geranium Drop in McDonough